ttomasz/yet-another-nyc-taxi-data-processing/README.md

 These are not production ready scripts but they may be useful to somebody looking to process the data themself.
 My main goal was to convert CSV files to Parquet format to save space and for better performance so I could use them with eg. Amazon Athena for analytics but as I found along the way data needed to be cleaned and transformed to better suit that purpose.

-Scripts are free to use for any purpose but as mentioned they are not production ready and may contains bugs I take no reponsibility for.
+Scripts are free to use for any purpose but as mentioned they are not production ready and may contains bugs I take no responsibility for.

 Currently I only processed green and yellow taxis' data, no FHV data.